JStonham/notes/README.md

     }
 ```

-# Using an instance of an enum
+# Using an enum

 The statement below defines a method for playing fetch with scout.
-I throw a ball, Scout fetches the ball, I say "Good Boy!"
+I throw a flingable object (in this case a ball), Scout fetches the ball, I say "Good Boy!"

 ``` java
 public class Application {